top of page

 ephemeral bodies design

-Whether it’s short or long lasting, the connections we have with others is one of the few important things in life.
+Rave flyers were both ephemera and art.
+Receipts, newspapers, and stickers are other objects that are ephemera and hold so much history that can get buried in the past.
+We’re all ephemeral in a sense, and whether it’s short or long lasting, the connections we have with others is one of the few important things in life.
 In rave culture and design, a strong focus on connection and optimism emerged at the forefront of the scene, and although the raves were just an escape from reality for a night, it meant so much more to those that attended.

 The first drop by cosmosis, “ephemeral bodies”, combines the uplifting essence of rave culture and design with the concept of us all being transient.